 Breech presentation can be diagnosed via an abdominal examination where there is the presence of a soft mass (buttocks) and the absence of a hard fetal skull in the lower uterine segment.
 On transvaginal examination; a soft buttock, anal orifice, or feet may be felt when the cervix is open but can be difficult to feel when the cervix is closed.
 Ultrasound scan imaging will confirm the diagnosis.

 DELIVERY WITH BREECH PRESENTATION

 Your doctor will assist you with information in other to make the best decision on the route of delivery.
-Other factors as outline below will be put together to help you give an informed consent for the route of delivery after you have been counselled on the pros and con of each route.
+Certain criteria as outline below will be put together to help you give an informed consent for the route of delivery.
 Delivery for babies coming with the buttock could be approached through either one of these four ways;

 - Your doctor may attempt to turn the baby so that the baby’s head can face downward by manipulation of the baby through the mother’s abdomen; this is known as external cephalic version.
 If this is unsuccessful, caesarean delivery will be the next option.